ARCHER2-HPC/archer2-docs/docs/research-software/vasp/vasp.md

 and the choice of VASP parallelisation parameters (`NCORE`/`NPAR` and `KPAR`).

-**MPI collective performance:** To ensure that the MPI collective operations give the best performance, you should ensure that consequetive MPI rank IDs are pinned to consequetive cores on a node to maximise shared memory optimisations in NUMA regions.
+**MPI collective performance:** To ensure that the MPI collective operations give the best performance, you should ensure that consecutive MPI rank IDs are pinned to consecutive cores on a node to maximise shared memory optimisations in NUMA regions.
 In practice, the recommended options to the `srun` command: `--hint=nomultithread` and `--distribution=block:block` should always be specified when running VASP on ARCHER2.

-**KPAR:** You should always use the maximum value of `KPAR` that is possible for your calculation within the memeory limits of what is possible.
+**KPAR:** You should always use the maximum value of `KPAR` that is possible for your calculation within the memory limits of what is possible.

 **NCORE/NPAR:** We have found that the optimal values of `NCORE` (and hence `NPAR`) depend on both the type of calculation you are performing (e.g. pure DFT, hybrid functional,